craftablescience/BufferStream/README.md

 # BufferStream
-A header-only C++20 library to quickly read objects from a buffer.
+A header-only C++20 library to quickly read/write objects from/to a buffer.

 ## Usage